chocolatey/docs/input/en-us/licensed-extension/intune/push.md

 choco push firefox.86.0.intunewin
 ~~~

-Similar to the [`convert`](xref:intune-convert) command, no additional arguments are needed if the package in question is a pre-release.
 By specifying the path to a pre-release package, pre-release support will be enabled for the package and its dependencies.
-However, you cannot depend on a pre-release if the package passed in is a stable release.
+However, while the package you are pushing can be a pre-release, you cannot have a dependency on a pre-release package if the Chocolatey package you are pushing is a stable release.
+This is the same behaviour as the [`convert`](xref:intune-convert) command.

 > :warning: **WARNING**
 >